virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 - [File Path Placeholders](/creating-manifest/placeholders/#file-path-placeholders)

+Placeholders like `env`, `nodes`, `targetNodes`, `response` are dynamically.
+They could be updated by their requests if they are required to be updated.

 ## Environment Placeholders

 This is the list of placeholders that you can use within the environment section (*{env.}*) of your manifest.